electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/uiandoperations/headupdisplay/_index.md

 ---
-title: Heads up display
+title: Head-up display
-linktitle: Heads up display
+linktitle: Head-up display
-description: Audi e-tron can be equipped with heads up display
+description: Audi e-tron can be equipped with head-up-display
 weight: 4
 ---